-During 2022/23, Murray makes his debut appearances with the Teatro alla Scala Milan, in Thomas Ades The Tempest, and Theater an der Wien, as the title role in their new production of Handel Belshazzar.
-He will return to ENO (Essex Gloriana) and Garsington Opera, and appear in concert with the BBC Symphony Orchestra, Academy of Ancient Music and Minnesota Orchestra.
+During the 2023/24 season, Murray’s concert appearances include his debut as the title role La damnation de Faust with the RTVE Symphony Orchestra Madrid, Serenade for Tenor, Horn and Strings with the Kammerorchester Ingolstadt conducted by Paul McCreesh, Tippett New Year with the BBC Scottish Symphony Orchestra under Martyn Brabbins and Szymanowski Harnasie in London and Bruge with the London Philharmonic Orchestra.
+Last season, he made his debut appearances with the Teatro alla Scala Milan, in Thomas Adès The Tempest, and Theater an der Wien, as the title role in their new production of Handel Belshazzar.
+He returned to ENO as Essex Gloriana, sang the title role Mitridate for Garsington Opera, and appeared in concert with the BBC Symphony Orchestra, Academy of Ancient Music and Minnesota Orchestra.

 Recent highlights include Quint and Prologue The Turn of the Screw with Opera Glassworks (John Wilson) and Garsington Opera, a staged St John Passion at the Théatre du Châtelet, the world premiere of Gerald Barry’s Alice’s Adventures Under Ground at the Royal Opera House, Count Ory Le Comte Ory with Garsington Opera, his role debut as Florestan Fidelio with the Irish National Opera, Mark A Midsummer Marriage with the London Philharmonic Orchestra conducted by Edward Gardner, Schoolmaster/Mosquito/Pasek The Cunning Little Vixen on tour with the City of Birmingham Symphony Orchestra and Beethoven Symphony No. 9 with the London Symphony Orchestra (Sir Simon Rattle).
 He made his debut with the Bayerische Staatsoper, Munich in their new Stefan Herheim production of Peter Grimes.